-It is worth mentioning here that the replacement of $\mathbf{c}'$ with $\hat{\mathbf{c}'}$ in \ref{eq:1} may result in some components of the final solution falling outside of the feasible region.
+It is worth mentioning here that the replacement of $\mathbf{c}'$ with $\hat{\mathbf{c}'}$ in (\ref{eq:1}) may result in some components of the final solution falling outside of the feasible region.
 To handle such cases, there are multiple strategies that can be implemented, including but not limited to: i) Mapping the individual components of the solution to the closest value of 0 or 1 if they are outside of the feasible region, ii) Mapping those individual components to the value of 0.5, or iii) Mapping all the passive features to 0.5 once an estimated feature of a sample falls outside the feasible region.
-It is important to note that the selection of the best strategy depends on the underlying data statistics and requires deeper knowledge of the data which is indeed not available at the active party.
+The best strategy depends on the underlying data statistics and requires deeper knowledge of the data which is indeed not available at the active party.
 Therefore, in order to ensure fairness in our numerical results, this paper adopts the first strategy in all datasets used in our experiments.

-\begin{remark} It is worth mentioning that while half$^*$ was initially proposed for LR models \cite{RaVaGu}, it can also be adapted for feed forward Neural Networks (NNs).
-This can be achieved by considering each layer of a NN as a separate LR model and applying half$^*$ layer by layer, until the estimate of the NN's input is obtained.
-While it is possible that the results presented in this paper could be extended to NN models using this approach, we leave the confirmation of this claim for future research, where a thorough investigation of the effectiveness of half$^*$ in NN models is conducted. \end{remark}